 Learn more and stay up to date at cpcc.edu/coronavirus.

 Voter Registration Information

 Voting is one of the most important rights of U.S. citizens.
-Learn about the 2020 elections and register to vote today!
+Register to vote today.

 In order to vote in North Carolina elections, your county's board of elections must receive your voter registration application no later than 25 days before the election day.
 As soon as possible before election day:

 - Familiarize yourself with upcoming election dates and NC voter eligibility requirements.

 - Register to vote if you meet the eligibility requirements.